 • 6.
 See Live Searches Coming In

-Around this time, I also entered Google’s main lobby.
+Around this time, I checked out Google’s main lobby.
 As you might expect, it had an air of charged energy, and I stayed in there just long enough to look up onto the wall to see a projection of the Google searches that were coming in at that very moment.

 The legend of this wall was what attracted me to the Googleplex in the first place.
 I had looked forward to this moment for weeks.
 I would finally get to see some of the inbound searches being typed into Google from all over the world.
 Quickly, I looked up, reading small words projected onto a white wall.
 I thought about how these searches had been typed just fractions of a second ago… from all over the world.